-• Preventive benefits: Preventive care services are generally covered with no cost-sharing and are not subject to copayments, deductibles or annual limits when received from a network provider.
+- Preventive benefits: Preventive care services are generally covered with no cost-sharing and are not subject to copayments, deductibles or annual limits when received from a network provider. - For mental health/substance use disorder treatment providers (all states), call UHC Behavorial Health Solutions toll-free 800-718-1299. - Personal Care Account (PCA) benefits: This component is used first to provide first dollar coverage for covered medical, dental and vision care services until the account balance is exhausted.

-- Personal Care Account (PCA) benefits: This component is used first to provide first dollar coverage for covered medical, dental and vision care services until the account balance is exhausted. - Traditional benefits: After you have used up your Personal Care Account and satisfied a Deductible, the Plan starts paying benefits under the Traditional Health Coverage as described in Section 5 CDHP.
+• Traditional benefits: After you have used up your Personal Care Account and satisfied a Deductible, the Plan starts paying benefits under the Traditional Health Coverage as described in Section 5 CDHP.